Wissg/portfolio/README.md

 ### Work in Progress:
 - Contact Form
 - i18n (Internationalization)
-- Backend (REST API) with private (only acessible be my front app) and public API
+- Backend (REST API) with private API (only acessible be my front app) and also public API
 - Authentication using IdP (KeyCloak or Authentik)
 - Todo send to logger collector ([Logtrail](https://betterstack.com/docs/logs/javascript/pino/))